 As the dye fills the uterus, x-rays are taken every few seconds.
 This reveals any abnormalities inside the uterus such as a split cavity, uterine fibroids or adhesions.

 As more dye flows into the uterus, some will begin to fill the fallopian tubes.
 If the tubes are unobstructed (patent) along their entire course, eventually the dye will "spill" out the other side.

-At CHR, digital images taken during hysterosalpingogram are stored electronically.
-These images can then be manipulated in a number of different ways to help a physician distinguish subtle abnormalities.
+Digital images taken during hysterosalpingogram can be manipulated in a number of different ways to help a physician distinguish subtle abnormalities.
 Typically, 50 to 60 images are generated from a basic HSG.